mramshaw/redis-cache/README.md

 Note the _optional durability_ part: this means redis is __not__ a database.
-While there are options that may be specified that will make redis _resemble_ a database, using redis as a database will probably only lead to problems (I have heard this from more than one company).
+While there are options that may be specified that will make redis _resemble_ a database, using redis as a database will probably lead to problems (I have seen this in action, plus I have heard similiar stories from more than one company).

 However, I suppose I can understand the confusion; according to the same Wikipedia article: